NBCA’s Role in Patient Advocacy

 NBCA Virtual Fly In on Capital Hill

-During March of 2022, the National Blood Clot Alliance “NBCA” completed a virtual fly in on Capital Hill, meeting with over 30 Congressional offices to bring much needed awareness about blood clots.
-Read more about this here.
+During March of 2022, the National Blood Clot Alliance completed a virtual fly-in on Capital Hill, meeting with over 30 Congressional offices to bring much needed awareness about blood clots.
+Read more.

-CVS Caremark (part of CVS Health), has made changes to their 2022 commercial formulary which will reduce anticoagulant (blood thinner) choice for patients.
+The largest pharmacy benefits manager in the U.S., CVS Caremark (part of CVS Health), has made changes to their 2022 commercial formulary that reduces anticoagulant (blood thinner) choice for patients.
+The CVS Caremark decision goes against NBCA’s stance on patient choice.
+Read more.

 - Supported by 14 cardiovascular patient and provider organizations, this letter outlines the concerning changes to the formulary, how non-medical switching endangers patients and compounds existing disparities and how reversing this ill-advised decision will protect at-risk patients.